-Modern vehicles are equipped with an exhaust gas recirculation system which has the task of routing the gas from the exhaust to intake reducing the combustion temperature in the engine.
-The reduced combustion temperature helps in minimizing the NOx emission and prevents the engine from making knocking sound.
+Modern vehicles are equipped with an exhaust gas recirculation system that is tasked with routing the gas from the exhaust to intake, reducing the combustion temperature in the engine.
+The reduced combustion temperature helps in minimizing the NOx emission and prevents the engine from making a knocking sound.

 However, the gas recirculating process is not always required.
 For instance, when the engine is idle, the combustion temperature is already low and there is no need for exhaust gas.
-To regular this, the EGR valve is present which opens and closes at the perfect timing when it is required.
+To regulate this, the EGR valve is present which opens and closes when required.